mitchspano/apex-trigger-actions-framework/README.md

     }
   }
 }
 ```

 Now configure the queries to be the first action to be executed within the given context, and the results will be available for any subsequent triggered action.

 ![Query Setup](images/queriesSetup.png)

+With the `TA_Opportunity_Queries` class configured as the first action, all subsequent actions can use `TA_Opportunity_Queries.getInstance()` to fetch the query results.

 ```java
 public class TA_Opportunity_StandardizeName implements TriggerAction.BeforeInsert {